 - Policies such as ‘Effective control, Subsidiary Alliance, and Doctrine of Laps, were the British policies for expansion.

-- The adopted son of Rani Lakshmi Bai was not accepted as a prince of Jhansi, as the right of succession was denied for Hindu princes.
+- The adopted son of Rani Lakshmi Bai was not accepted as a prince of Jhansi, as the right of succession was denied to Hindu princes.

 - The collapse of Rulers.

 - The Doctrine of Laps Introduced by Lord Dalhousie.

 - The policy – Doctrine of Laps includes that if the Hindu ruler is without his own son, the adopted son is not illegible for thrown.